Parkinson’s Disease – Symptoms, Causes & Treatment

-Parkinson’s disease (PD) is some sort of movement disorder i.e. it affects the way you move.
-This disease happens when certain cells in brain reduces or stops to produce important neurotransmitter Dopamine.
-Dopamine plays important role in moving muscles by giving commands to the motor part of the brain.
-Also this chemical is crucial for regulating body and emotions.In Parkinson's, these dopamine producing nerve cells break down causing the trouble in voluntary… Click To Tweet
+Parkinson’s disease (PD) is a movement disorder i.e. it affects the way you move.
+This disease happens when certain cells in the brain reduce producing important neurotransmitter Dopamine.
+Dopamine plays an important role in moving muscles by giving commands to the motor part of the brain.
+Also, this chemical is crucial for regulating body and emotions.In PD , these dopamine-producing nerve cells break down causing the trouble in a voluntary movement.
+Click To Tweet

 It is a neurodegenerative brain disorder and progresses slowly in most people.
 For many people it takes years to develop symptoms of Parkinson’s Disease.
-But because of progressive nature it worsens over the time making.
-Although PD is not fatal in nature, it makes difficult for the patient to do simple day to day activities like lifting coffee cup, walking etc.
+But because of its progressive nature, it worsens over the time making daily living difficult for the patient.
+Although PD is not fatal in nature, it makes difficult for the patient to do simple day to day activities like lifting a coffee cup, walking etc.

-How I should know that I am suffering by Parkinson’s disease?
+How will I know that I am suffering from Parkinson’s disease?

-It is very difficult to diagnose PD by doing any sort of pathological test or CT or MRI scan as well due to slow progressive nature of disease.
+It is very difficult to diagnose PD by doing any pathological test or CT or MRI scan as well .

-Doctors rely their diagnosis on some observable symptoms in patients.
+Doctors rely for diagnosis on some observable symptoms in patients.
 Patients usually start to have such symptoms between the ages of 50 and 60.
-But in some cases these becomes apparent earlier.
+But in some cases, these become apparent earlier.